 See how well you suit this job in Career Planner.

 Animators tend to work in 2D animation, 3D model-making animation, stop frame or computer-generated animation.
-Computer-generated animation features strongly in motion pictures (to create special effects or an animated film in its own right), as well as in aspects of television work, the internet and the computer games industry.
+Computer-generated animation features strongly in motion pictures (to create special effects or an animated film in its own right), as well as in aspects of television, the internet and the computer games industry.

-The basic skill of animation still relies heavily on the animator's artistic ability, but there is an increasing need for familiarity with technical computer packages.
+The basic skill of animation still relies heavily on artistic ability, but there is an increasing need for animators to be familiar with technical computer packages.

 Producing animation involves a number of stages including generating ideas, building models and rigging lighting.
 Computer animation uses software known as CGI (computer-generated imagery).